ANTI-MONEY LAUNDERING AND COUNTER TERRORISM FINANCING,

 Corruption means offering, giving, receiving, or soliciting, directly or indirectly, anything of value that could improperly influence the actions of another party.

 Money Laundering means a scheme of financial transactions, the purpose of which is to conceal the identity, source, and destination of illegally obtained money or to finance illegal activities.

-Anti-Money Laundering (AML) means a set of measures and procedures aimed at detecting and/or preventing the use of the Any.Cash company/website and/or services provided by Any.Cash for money laundering purposes.
+Anti-Money Laundering (AML) means a set of measures and procedures aimed at detecting and/or preventing the use of the Any.Cash services/website and/or services provided by Any.Cash for money laundering purposes.

 Sanctions mean economic sanctions that are commercial and financial sanctions applied by one or more countries against targeted self-governing states, groups, or individuals.